Trauma-Prevent/proto-trauma-prevent/README.md

 - a flutter starting point app
 - a few questions displayed
-- a reset button that clear the form
+- a reset button that clears the form
-- a save button that display form content
+- a save button that displays form content
 - a button upper-right ("saved" icon) that comes from the original template and should be replaced

 # What has to be done